 During phlebotomy training, much of the work is done in a classroom setting.
 Here, students will learn things like:

 These pieces give phlebotomy students the building blocks of what it takes to become a licensed phlebotomist.
 While studying blood draw itself, students will also be required to take blood draw training.

-That training consists of actually performing successful venipunctures a certain amount of times, in order to complete the program.
+That training consists of actually performing successful venipunctures a certain amount of times, to complete the program.
 This can range within anywhere from 25 sticks, up to 100, depending on the training program.

 What Does Blood Draw Training Involve?

 Venipuncture training also consists of preparing the blood properly (in the right vials), storing it correctly, and sending it to the correct department for testing.
-That’s why it’s extremely important for phlebotomists to know lab safety, and lab procedures.
+That’s why it’s extremely important for phlebotomists to know lab safety and lab procedures.